Backslash-Computing-Society/Hacktoberfest-2025/README.md

 * Keep your contributions simple and creative.
 * Explore others’ pull requests to learn how open-source collaboration works.
 * Don’t hesitate to experiment — that’s how you learn!

+---

+## Thought of the Day

+"The best time to plant a tree was 20 years ago.
+The second best time is now." - Chinese Proverb